lo1tuma/eslint-plugin-mocha/README.md

 ## Rules

 For maintainers: the rules table below is generated, and the headers in `documentation/rules/*.md` are partly generated.
-Refresh them with `npm run update:eslint-docs`.
+Refresh them with `npx just update-eslint-docs`.

 <!-- begin auto-generated rules list -->